 Tayla received her Bachelor’s of Landscape Architecture from the University of Washington with minors in Ecological Restoration and Environmental Resource Management, and her Masters of Science in Urban Planning at the Delft University of Technology in the Netherlands.
 She worked as an Associate Restoration Designer at Wilkinson Ecological Design on Cape Cod, where she designed and implemented invasive removal plans and restoration planting plans for many coastal and wetland properties.
 She holds a certificate in Invasive Plant Management from the University of Massachusetts, Amherst and was a certified Pesticide Applicator of Massachusetts.

-The Beechwood Lecture Series is a joint effort of the URI Master Gardeners Association and the RI Wild Plant Society.
+The Beechwood Lecture Series is a joint effort of the URI Master Gardeners Program and the RI Wild Plant Society.
 Master Gardeners receive education credits for attending.
 The lectures are offered to the public free of charge.

 If interested in attending, please contact Rayna Wilcox, Volunteer/Program Coordinator, at The Beechwood Center for Life Enrichment at 401-268-1594; or email her at: RWilcox@northkingstown.org., Ext.
 402.

 • 9/19/18 Rain Gardens – Kate Venturini, University of Rhode Island Cooperative Extension

 • 11/14/18 Drip Irrigation – Rudi Hempe, URI Master Gardener